top of page

 Overview

 Cost matters and reduces after-cost return.
-The higher the cost, the lower the after-cost return and the greater the likelihood that after-cost return under-performs the market return.
+The higher the cost, the lower the after-cost return and the greater the likelihood the after-cost return under-performs the market return.
 There is no cost-free investing but you can drastically reduce your cost factor.

 This website is devoted to help you be your own financial advisor to slash cost and allow the savings to remain in your account and compound.